thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 parties refers back to an outcome of the still-born talks between the Congress government and the other kind of left, the
-Maoists, in 2004.
+_Maoists_, in 2004.
 Probably the only useful discussion that took place in the course of that aimless exercise was about land.
-Occupation of land by the poor has always been an integral part of Naxalite activity, even if it never received the kind of appreciative treatment the media has reserved for the CPI(M) and CPI; it was ignored or derided as antisocial lawlessness.
+Occupation of land by the poor has always been an integral part of _Naxalite_ activity, even if it never received the kind of appreciative treatment the media has reserved for the _CPI(M)_ and _CPI_; it was ignored or derided as antisocial lawlessness.
 The
-Naxalite movement has from the beginning encouraged and led the poor to occupy both government and private land, though in later years, especially with the Maoists, it often became symbolic occupation by armed squads on behalf of the fearful poor.
+_Naxalite_ movement has from the beginning encouraged and led the poor to occupy both government and private land, though in later years, especially with the _Maoists_, it often became symbolic occupation by armed squads on behalf of the fearful poor.
-If it was private land the police often moved in to evict and arrest the poor who had occupied it with Naxalite help, and where the landowner was reluctant to move back for fear of Naxalite retaliation, the land has remained fallow.
+If it was private land the police often moved in to evict and arrest the poor who had occupied it with _Naxalite_ help, and where the landowner was reluctant to move back for fear of _Naxalite_ retaliation, the land has remained fallow.
 There are thousands of such acres in the Telangana districts.
 Occupation of public land has had a more mixed fate.
-Some of it remains with the poor, especially forest land cleared and brought under plough by the adivasis.
+Some of it remains with the poor, especially forest land cleared and brought under plough by the _adivasis_.

-# Institution of a Land Commission
+# Institution of a _Land Commission_

-In the talks, the Naxalites insisted on appointment of a land commission consisting of not merely government representatives or retired judges but also public spirited persons with known involvement in such matters, to go into the failure of land reforms and the various schemes for distribution of public land to the poor.
-The government was reluctant to involve the kind of public spirited persons the Naxalites wanted in the commission, but appointed instead a Land
+In the talks, the _Naxalites_ insisted on appointment of a _land commission_ consisting of not merely government representatives or retired judges but also public-spirited persons with known involvement in such matters, to go into the failure of land reforms and the various schemes for distribution of public land to the poor.
+The government was reluctant to involve the kind of public-spirited persons the _Naxalites_ wanted in the commission, but appointed instead a _Land
-Committee with two cabinet ministers, a retired journalist, a senior Congressman and four IAS officers (one of them retired).
+Committee_ with two cabinet ministers, a retired journalist, a senior Congressman and four _IAS officers_ (one of them retired).
 This committee which was appointed in
 December 2004 at the end of the six month ceasefire, almost simultaneous with